egarcia1868/Portfolio/README.md

 ### Acknowledgments

-* Big ups to our instructor, Calvin Carter, and our TAs, Mark Alaniz & Amanda Padilla, as well as our Student Success Manager, Sean Fleming
+*Big ups to my mentor, Calvin Carter for help throughout the production of this and many of my other projects.*
 * Tons of help for this was found at w3schools (https://www.w3schools.com/), mozilla (https://developer.mozilla.org/), and various googleables